-An ‘Enterprise Content Management' system is for managing and storing content across the enterprise.
+An Enterprise Content Management system is for managing and storing content across the enterprise.
 Content can include Word documents, PDFs, emails, and scanned images.
 Content is accessible by employees and business stakeholders, with the ability to deliver information from the ECM to customers.

 A storage device that has no moving parts required for use.
 Memory cards, USB thumb drives, and solid-state drives are all examples of flash technology.
-Flash storage typically has very fast read/write speeds as there’s no need to position a reader over a disk or tape.
+Flash storage typically has very fast read/write speeds, as there’s no need to position a reader over a disk or tape.

-‘Graphical User Interface’ is the term used for visual interface displays that use graphics, icons, buttons, and other visual cues as opposed to purely text-based or command interfaces.
+Graphical User Interface is the term used for visual interface displays that use graphics, icons, buttons, and other visual cues as opposed to purely text or command-based interfaces.

-The operating system software that creates and runs virtual machines, allowing for multiple VMs to operate at the same time.
+The operating system software that creates and runs virtual machines allowing for multiple VMs to operate at the same time.